TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 4. This Housing **shall** have water resistant ports for the coil to be outside the housing.

 ### Water Heating System
+The water heating system is responsible for heating moving water in a pipe by using a powered induction coil to induce eddy currents via a generated field which causes a pipe to heat up which therefore heats the water.

 #### Functional Overview
 The Coil will receive power from the power board to heat the pipe which will heat the water.
 The pipe will be insulated so less heat is wasted and more heat ends up in the water.
 The insulation will reduce the amount of power that will need to be sent since less heat is lost.
 The Pipe will be equipped with sensors which will have at least flow and temperature sensors.

+#### Subsystem Operation
+The water flow rate sensor will control if the system should be on.
+The pipe should be filled with water to ensure that as much water as possible is being heated.
+A value will be placed at the end of the pipe to regelate the flow rate.
+Or, the value could be at the beginning if the pipe is oriented upwards to some degree so the water pushes on its self to fill the pipe.
+The coil which have to endure high frequency current will have high frequency current be sent into it at some power level depending on the desired temperature.
+An input water temperature sensor will also determine that power level since to get the desired water temperature will take more power if the input has a lower temperature.
+Once the current is running through the coil, eddy currents will be induced in the ferromagnetic pipe causing it to heat up.
+The coil induction field could be focused and directed with Ferrite to improve power transfer efficiency.
+Once the pipe heats up, the water also heats up.
+The output temperature sensor will recorded and update the system accordingly depending on how close it is to the desired water temperature.

+#### Inputs and Outputs
+- **Inputs:**
+  - High Frequency Current to the Coil
+  - Water Flow sensor
+  - Input Temperature Sensor

+- **Outputs:**
+  - Rapid Heating to the Pipe form induced eddy currents
+  - Heating of the moving water
+  - Hot Water from the pipe
+  - Output Temperature sensor

 #### Subsystem “Shall” Statements
 1. This Coil **shall** be thick enough to not over heat from the required power to heat moving water
-2. This Pipe **shall** be ferromagnetic to be heated by the coil.
+2. This Coil **shall** connect to the power board and receive a current at a high frequency.
-3. This Connectors **shall** work with standard water pipe.
+3. This Connectors **shall** fit with standard water pipe.
-4. This Coil **shall** connect to the power board and receive a current at a high frequency.
+4. This Pipe **shall** be ferromagnetic to be heated by the coil.
 5. This Pipe and Coil **shall** be insulated so that heat is not wasted.
-6. This Pipe **shall** be able to be compatible with different sensors for controlling properties of the water
+6. This Pipe **shall** be able to be compatible with different sensors for controlling properties of the water.
+7. This Pipe **shall** be filled with flowing water to maximize heating.

 ## Ethical, Professional, and Standards Considerations
 ***